Clinical Trials - Questions to Ask Your ClinicianDownload

 A decision to take part in a clinical trial is a personal one.
 Your choice may be influenced by many different factors in your life and the practicalities of taking part in the trial itself.

-Trials can offer the opportunity to try new treatments, however, being part of a trial does not mean you will have access to a new drug.
+Clinical trials can offer the opportunity to try new treatments.
+However, being part of a trial does not necessarily mean you will have access to a new drug.
 The treatment you will receive during the trial will depend on how the trial is designed.
-You may be given a new drug, placebo or the standard treatment which is already being used.
+For example, you may be given a new drug, placebo or the standard treatment which is already being used.
 Trials may also look at different doses or methods of delivering treatments.